-- . scope dictionary The ASGI scope that was used to construct this request, described in the ASGI HTTP connection scope specification. - .method string The HTTP method for this request, usually GET or POST. - .url string The full URL for this request, e.g. https://latest.datasette.io/fixtures. - . scheme string The request scheme usually https or http. - . headers dictionary (str -> str) A dictionary of incoming HTTP request headers. - .cookies dictionary (str -> str) A dictionary of incoming cookies - .host string The host header from the incoming request, e.g. latest.datasette.io or localhost. - .path string The path of the request, e.g. /fixtures. - .query_string string The querystring component of the request, without the ? e.g. name__contains=sam&age__gt=10. - .args MultiParams An object representing the parsed querystring parameters, see below. - .url_vars dictionary (str -> str) Variables extracted from the URL path, if that path was defined using a regular expression.
+- . scope dictionary The ASGI scope that was used to construct this request, described in the ASGI HTTP connection scope specification. - .method string The HTTP method for this request, usually GET or POST. - .url string The full URL for this request, e.g. https://latest.datasette.io/fixtures. - . scheme string The request scheme usually https or http. - . headers dictionary (str -> str) A dictionary of incoming HTTP request headers. - . cookies dictionary (str -> str) A dictionary of incoming cookies - .host string The host header from the incoming request, e.g. latest.datasette.io or localhost. - .path string The path of the request excluding the query string, e.g. /fixtures. - .full_path string The path of the request including the query string if one is present, e.g. /fixtures? sql=select+sqlite_version(). - .query_string string The query string component of the request, without the ? e.g. name__contains=sam&age__gt=10. - .args MultiParams An object representing the parsed query string parameters, see below. - .url_vars dictionary (str -> str) Variables extracted from the URL path, if that path was defined using a regular expression.
 See register_routes(). - .actor dictionary (str -> Any) or None The currently authenticated actor (see actors), or None if the request is unauthenticated.